redis-developer/redis-developer-old/content/get-started/01-db-create.md

 ## Cloud

-### Creating Redis Cloud Account </summary>
-  To get started with Redis Cloud Essential, visit https://redislabs.com/try-redis-modules-for-free and fill out the details:
+- To get started with Redis Cloud Essential, visit https://redislabs.com/try-redis-modules-for-free and fill out the details:

-  ### Adding Your Redis Enterprise Cloud Essentials subscription </summary>
+- Add Your Redis Enterprise Cloud Essentials subscription
-  To get started with Redis Cloud Essential, visit https://redislabs.com/try-redis-modules-for-free and fill out the details: